ssparv/Microsoft-Excel/README.md

 * In regions with low sales, the company could also consider partnering with local bike shops or sponsoring cycling events to increase brand awareness and drive sales.

+## Future Scope
+This same data can be analyzed and visualized by more complex Business Intelligence Tools like Quicksight, PowerBI etc.